hd-zero/hdzero-docs/docs/vtx-general.md

 - OFF: The output RF power will be set to POWER setting.

 - P1MW: The output RF power will be 0.1mW (in order to not interfere with other pilots) in this mode.
-Exit using the radio shortcut or via the VTX menu.
+Exit using the VTX menu.

 - 0MW: There will be zero RF output in this mode.
 Exit using the radio shortcut or via the VTX menu.